DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

     just -l
 ```

-The first task is the one that's just by default when invoking `just` without any arguments.
+The first task is the one that's run by default when invoking `just` without any arguments.
 And yes, `just` can call `just` from other tasks.
 For example, we do this:

 ```just
 check-init-sql: